Nearly $17 of my budget last month went to yogurt. That’s more yogurt in one month than we bought all year!

 But the heating pad is a safety net.

 Afraid to take make the jump?
-Grab your pad and follow along!
+Feel free to try a yogurt starter kit from Cultures from Health instead.
+If you’re feeling adventurous, grab your pad and follow along!
 I’ve included approximate times too, so you do something fun while the milk is cooling, like laundry or sweating.

-2 T plain yogurt with active cultures, room temperature
+2 Tbsp (approximately) plain yogurt with active cultures, room temperature

-In a medium saucepan, combine milk and milk powder and heat to 180 degrees, stirring occasionally (approximately 15 minutes).
-Remove the pan from the heat and allow to cool to no warmer than 115 degrees (approximately 70 minutes).
+In a medium saucepan, heat milk 180 degrees, stirring occasionally (about 15 minutes).
+Remove the pan from the heat and allow to cool to no warmer than 115 degrees (about 70 minutes).

-Place the yogurt in a small mixing bowl and add 1/2 cup of the cooled milk.
+Place the yogurt in a small mixing bowl and add 1/2 cup or so of the cooled milk.
 Whisk to blend well.

 Add the yogurt mixture to the remainder of the milk and whisk to blend thoroughly.